ispeters/async_scope/asyncscope.md

 Changes
 =======

+## R5
+- Clarify that the _`nest-sender`_'s operation state must destroy its child operation state before decrementing the scope's reference count.

 ## R4
 - Permit caller of `spawn_future()` to provide a stop token in the optional environment argument.
 - Remove `[[nodiscard]]`.